Is your typical weekly diet helping or hindering your health?

 Firstly, it has been well researched for its health benefits; probably one of the most widely researched diets in recent years.
 And secondly, it is a long term diet and lifestyle approach rather than a diet which is designed to be a short term treatment for a particular health problem.

 Additionally, it is easy to follow, focuses on unprocessed wholefoods and doesn’t need any fancy ingredients or superfoods to make it taste good.
-It is for these reasons that I often talk to my clients about adopting a Mediterranean diet to improve their health.
+It is for these reasons that I often talk to my clients about adopting a Mediterranean-style diet to improve their health.

 What does the Mediterranean diet consist of?